radrich/richarmstrong.net/pages/classes.md

 I want to see you develop your unique creative super powers and rock your creative universe.
 I want you to succeed—and have fun doing it!

 <p>I'm a “Top Teacher” <a href="https://ttkb.me/sk">on Skillshare</a>, where you pay yearly for a subscription and can take as many classes as you like!
-My classes are also availavle on <a href="https://ttkb.me/school">TapTapKaboom School</a> where you can purchase my classes as one-offs (no subscriptions)</p>
+My classes are also available on <a href="https://ttkb.me/school">TapTapKaboom School</a> where you can purchase my classes as one-offs (no subscriptions)</p>

 <p>Below are classes that thousands of students have taken and given amazing reviews on.</p>